daeuniverse/dae/docs/en/user-guide/kernel-parameters.md

 # Configure Kernel Parameters

 > **Note**
-> Parameters will be automatically configured if `global.auto_config_kernel_parameter` is `true`.
+> These parameters are configured automatically when `global.auto_config_kernel_parameter` is `true`.

-If you set up dae as a router or other intermediate device and bind it to LAN interfaces, you need to adjust some Linux kernel parameters to make everything work fine.
-By default, the latest Linux distributions have IP Forwarding `disabled`.
-In the case where we need to up a Linux router/gateway or a VPN server or simply a plain dial-in server, then we need to enable forwarding.
-Moreover, in order to keep our gateway position and keep correct downstream route table, we should disable `send-redirects`.
-Do the followings to adjust Linux kernel parameters:
+If dae acts as a router or another intermediate device and binds to LAN interfaces, adjust the Linux kernel parameters below.

+Independently of that option, dae changes these host parameters every time it starts, because replies injected from its `daens` network namespace re-enter the host through the `dae0` veth with a remote source address:
+`net.ipv4.conf.all.rp_filter = 0`, `net.ipv4.conf.all.arp_filter = 0`, and on
+`dae0` `rp_filter = 0`, `arp_filter = 0`, `accept_local = 1`, `disable_ipv6 = 0`
+and `forwarding = 1`.
+Inside its `daens` namespace, not on the host, dae also enables `net.ipv4.tcp_early_demux` and `net.ipv4.ip_early_demux` on a best-effort basis.

+Recent Linux distributions disable IP forwarding by default.
+Enable it when setting up a router, gateway, VPN server, or dial-in server.
+Disable `send_redirects` to keep dae as the gateway and preserve downstream routing tables.

+## 1. Configure LAN Interfaces

-For every LAN interfaces you want to proxy:
+For each LAN interface you want to proxy, replace `docker0` with the interface name:

 ```shell
 export lan_ifname=docker0